-For over three decades, Lions clubs around the globe have been sponsoring a very special art contest in schools and youth groups.
+For over three decades, Lions have been sponsoring a very special art contest in schools and youth groups.
 Creating peace posters gives children everywhere the chance to express their visions of peace and inspire the world through art and creativity.

 The rules are simple and are attached.
-There is no cost to the children taking part and the Lions will make sure that you efforts are rewarded.
+There is no cost to the children taking part and the Lions will make sure that your efforts are rewarded.